Last Updated on April 26, 2021 by Morris Green

 The program is made for people who don’t have an identified substance use disorder, but they may be at risk of these disorders.
 ADETS classes are not and cannot be offered by just any company.
 The program is built around the need for a certified counselor, and classes must be conducted by trained therapists.

-For individuals who have lost or seen their driver’s license suspended due to a DWI or drug related charge, ADETS classes are crucial to regaining their driving privileges.
-The DMV requires a certificate of completion from the ADETS service provider showing the completed assessment and program.
+For individuals who have lost or seen their driver’s license suspended due to a DWI in North Carolina or drug related charge, ADETS classes are crucial to regaining their driving privileges.
+The DMV requires a certificate of completion from the ADETS service provider showing the completed DWI assessment and program.

 According to the National Highway Traffic Safety Administration (NHTSA), our state ranks among the top 10 for alcohol-impaired driving deaths in the United States.
 ADETS classes are particularly important because they aid in the prevention of repeat offenses.